python-dugong/python-dugong/rst/coroutines.rst

 stores the missing paths in *missing_documents*, and saves the contents of the existing documents to disk. ::

+    # Note: in a real application, don't forget to ensure that
+    # conn.disconnect() is called eventually
     conn = HTTPConnection('somehost.com')
     missing_documents = []